-Amazon Future Engineer Scholarship Amazon Future Engineer Scholarship
+Amazon Future Engineer Scholarship

-\$40,000 Deadline: January 17, 2020
+Amazon Future Engineer Scholarship \$40,000

 The Amazon Future Engineer scholarship program assists high school seniors who have completed an advanced placement computer science course, or who have taken an advanced placement computer science test and plan to continue their education at an accredited four-year college or university majoring in computer science, software engineering, computer engineering or other computer related field of study.
 Winners of the award receive \$10,000 at an accredited four-year college or university as well as a paid summer internship at Amazon after their freshman year of college.
-Applicants to the Amazon Future Engineer Scholarship Program must be U.S. citizens or permanent residents, high school seniors who are currently enrolled in or who have completed an advanced placement computer science test, planning to enroll in full-time undergraduate study at an accredited four-year college or university for the entire upcoming academic year majoring in computer science, software engineering, computer engineering or other computer science, software engineering, computer science test, planning to enroll in full-time undergraduate study at an accredited four-year college or university for the entire upcoming academic year majoring in computer science, software engineering, computer engineering or other computer related field of study, and have a minimum cumulative grade point average of 3.0 on a 4.0 scale (or its equivalent).
+Applicants to the Amazon Future Engineer Scholarship Program must be U.S. citizens or permanent residents, high school seniors who are currently enrolled in or who have completed an advanced placement computer science course or who have taken an advanced placement computer science test, planning to enroll in full-time undergraduate study at an accredited four-year college or university for the entire upcoming academic year majoring in computer science, software engineering, computer engineering or other computer related field of study, and have a minimum cumulative grade point average of 3.0 on a 4.0 scale (or its equivalent).